Financial Aid Heading link

 Receive Federal Financial Aid?
 Apply it towards study abroad!

 If you receive federal financial aid you may be eligible to apply some of it towards your study abroad program expenses.
 UIC’s Student Financial Aid and Scholarships Office can help you determine how much aid you may have available to you.
-If you have any questions, we highly encourage you to make an appointment with Hua Kao, Assistant Director of the Student Financial Aid and Scholarships Office.
+If you have any questions, we highly encourage you to make an appointment with the Financial Aid Office’s study abroad advisor.
 Here are some quick tips about using federal financial aid to study abroad:

 - File a Free Application for Federal Student Aid (FAFSA) – even if you think you might not receive much aid.
 Studying abroad can change your cost of attendance for the term in which you study abroad and you may qualify for aid you typically don’t receive.
 Don’t miss out on knowing what aid may be available to you!

 - Receive a Pell grant?
 Let us know!
 Students who receive a Pell grant may have access to additional funding resources specific to study abroad, such as the Gilman International Scholarship.
 In addition, some of our study abroad program partners will provide a Pell match or have specialized scholarships available to eligible or qualified students.
 Make sure you find out if you are Pell eligible from the Student Financial Aid and Scholarship Office and let your study abroad advisor know so we can help connect you to additional resources.